agroimpacts/activemapper/README.md

 activemapper
 ================

-Repository for the manuscript *High resolution, annual maps of the characteristics of smallholder-dominated croplands at national scales*.
+Repository for the manuscript *High resolution, annual maps of field boundaries for smallholder-dominated croplands at national scales*.

 This branch contains version 3 of the manuscript posted on *EarthArxiv*.